 Add the halved cherry or grape tomatoes, shredded green lettuce, and chopped basil leaves to the bowl.

-Toss the salad till well combined.
+Toss the salad until well combined.

 Make your dressing.
 In a blender or food processor, combine the chopped basil leaves, lemon juice, mayonnaise, honey, and salt.
 Cover the blender.